Health Care Screening

 Screening Program

-Screening visits ages 20 – 40 at least every 2 years, over 40 every 1 year.
+Screening visits ages 20-40 for at least every 2 years.
+Over 40, every year

 History Complete